University of Pennsylvania senior societies: Gryphon Senior Society

 The Gryphon Senior Society was founded in 2020.
 It is a society dedicated to recognizing outstanding student leaders in the College of Arts and Sciences.

 Lantern Society

 The Lantern Society was formed in 1993 for students at the Wharton School.

 Nightingales

-The Nightingales is Penn senior society that was founded in 2011.
+The Nightingales is a Penn senior society that was founded in 2011.
 It recognizes seniors at the School of Nursing.

-Snakes Society

-The Snakes Society was founded in 1993.
-It is a senior society that is devoted to assembling a diverse group of outstanding Wharton undergraduates who have excelled academically, distinguished themselves as leaders among their peers, and contributed to the well-being of the community.

 Traditional societies

 These were the first senior societies to be created at the University of Pennsylvania.
 The three traditional societies are Friars, Sphinx, and Mortarboard.
 Friars and Sphinx explicitly seek campus leaders, while Mortarboard seeks to recognize "achievements in scholarship, leadership, and service."
 Friars and Sphinx are exclusive to the University of Pennsylvania, whereas Mortarboard is a national honor society.

 Friars Senior Society

-Founded in 1899, Friars Senior Society is the oldest and most active undergraduate senior honor society at the University of Pennsylvania.
+Founded in 1899, Friars Senior Society is one of the oldest undergraduate senior honor societies at the University of Pennsylvania.
 It has over 2,100 alumni in the United States and 23 countries throughout the world.
 (Note: "Founded in 1899, Friars is the older of the two and has twenty members, while the Sphinx, which got underway in 1900, has the largest membership with twenty-five.")
-Friars was formed to establish uncompromising democracy in university activities.
-Each class is composed of one-third athletic captains, one-third performing arts leaders, and one-third student government, Greek, publications, and community service leaders.
+Friars was formed to establish uncompromising democracy in university activities Each class is composed of one-third athletic captains, one-third performing arts leaders, and one-third student government, Greek, publications, and community service leaders.
 Friars promotes interaction between those from all walks of life who have given their time and energies to making the university what it is; hence the name Friars, for those who sacrifice their time during college for meaningful activities.
 The society was all-male until 1971.